groonga/groonga/doc/source/reference/commands/io_flush.rst

 Syntax
 ------

-This command takes two parameters.
+This command takes three parameters.

 All parameters are optional::

   io_flush [target_name=null]
            [recursive=yes]
+           [only_opened=no]

+.. versionadded:: 7.0.4

+   :ref:`io-flush-only-opened` is added.

 Usage
 -----